 Es probable que te salgan agujetas si vas al gimnasio después de no haber ido por mucho tiempo (You’d probably get muscle pain if you go to the gym after not having gone for a while.)

 Mi abuela me hace vestidos con su aguja de punto (My grandmother makes me dresses with her knitting needle.)

 4. Pelas (Money) and Pelos (Hair)

-Across the Spanish-speaking world there are many informal words to express money or dolla’ bills.
+Across the Spanish-speaking world, there are many informal words to say cash money.
 Plata is common in Latin America, whereas pasta is the equivalent in Spain, but there are also regional variations.

-In Madrid, the word pelas is often used for money between friends when casually talking about lending each other some cash or “green backs.”
+In Madrid, the word pelas is often used for money between friends when casually talking about lending each other some cash.
 Let’s make sure not to confuse this with pelos (hair), because no one wants to lend or pay with anyone’s hair.

 ¿Tienes pelas?
 (Do you have money?)

 ¿Me dejas pelas?
 (Can you lend me some cash?)

 No tienes ni un pelo (You don’t have any hair.)

 Los pelos de mis piernas son largos (My leg hair is long.)